 Let me put it in language you’ll understand: the people, and several opposition parties, have decided to embrace a woman who has stood up to a powerful government, and not just any powerful government but one that has very bad PR in the matter of Muslims and as recently as yesterday insulted us directly.
 So, now it’s political suicide for my government to get involved.
 (228)

 In all cases, more and more stand-offs are created, demanding the rejection of those cast as Other to prove loyalty, and requiring the selection of very particularized allies, rather than friendship to all.
 There is a gender divide in Shamsie’s depiction of conflicted loyalties.
 Eamonn struggles between his love for his father and for Aneeka until he capitulates and selects his lover.
 Karamat takes a hard line, but a lot of what he does is from love for his son: “I’m the one who never wanted you to know what it feels like to have doors closed in your face.
 To have to fight your way in” (110).
 Parvaiz also struggles with his loyalties but is tipped over the edge by alienation: “How he hated his life, this neighbourhood, the inevitability of everything” (123).
 Instead, he finds shelter in a radical community.
 The women in this novel, by contrast, seem very clear about where their loyalties lie, even if they do not agree with each other.
-Isma and Aneeka are both as sure of their correctness as each other.
+Isma and Aneeka are both sure of their correctness.
 They are shown as always knowing just what to do—although they decide in opposite directions—and neither is internally conflicted.

 Conclusion

-This article was written at the time of Brexit, when the UK formally left the EU, in a clear refusal to share open borders, and where borders—British ones at least—will be even more rigorously policed against all perceived Others.
+This article was written at the time of Brexit, when the UK formally left the EU, in a clear refusal to share open borders, and when borders—British ones at least—are even more rigorously policed against all perceived Others.
 As Gamlen points out, borders today, although very much open to the flows of trade and finance, are comparatively closed to the flows of people.
 This, apparently, is what the UK will maintain post-Brexit.
 What new Orientalisms and re-orientalisms may arise as a result of such increased nationalistic discourses?
 And what will be the price of such damage to so many people and their lives?
 Dorling and Tomlinson argue that Brexit is in no small part a colonial hangover that is the result of an education system set up to create an empire and a still pervasive, nostalgic, imperialistic attitude: “It takes a particular colonial mindset to see the misery of others as a necessary but largely insignificant piece of collateral damage” (297).

 Brexit is part of our post-9/11 world where we see the rise of nationalism, hard right-wing groups, and increasingly isolationist and divisive politics.
 Post-9/11 novels are invaluable in the creation of a new discourse that the regime of terror necessitates: “Postcolonial writing…supplies ways of thinking through and beyond terror, and of developing workable political responses to it” (Boehmer 7).
 Such novels give voice to the complexity of situations where allegiances are ever shifting and precarious, where the private can be criminalized in the public, and where national security becomes a stick with which all, but particularly those at the peripheries of mainstream society, can be threatened into cowering obedience.